 The presidency of The NYBR rotates among denominational affiliations.
 The Executive Committee has the authority to act and speak for the organization, when consistent with policy set by the Board of Governors.
 Officers are elected to serve two-year terms.

 Rabbi Potasnik is the co-host along with Reverend A.R.
-Bernard of “The Rev and The Rabbi” which airs every Sunday morning on WABC Talk Radio, 770 AM, at 7:30 am.
-Rabbi is the religious commentator for 1010 WINS Radio, succeeding the late Rabbi Marc Tannenbaum.
+Bernard of “The Rev and The Rabbi” which airs every Sunday morning on WABC Talk Radio, 770 AM.
+Rabbi is also the religious commentator for 1010 WINS Radio.
 He was the host of the TV program Faith to Faith on Jewish Broadcasting Service (“JBS”), airing around the country and inviting people of all faiths to participate in meaningful conversation.
-He is also a member of the Board of Directors for the Archbishop Fulton J. Sheen Center for Thought & Culture.

 He was appointed by Mayor Rudolph Giuliani and reappointed by Mayor Michael Bloomberg to the New York City Campaign Finance Board.
 He also served as a member of the New York Human Rights Commission, and Chaplain of the New York Press Club.
 Rabbi Potasnik was awarded the Jan Karski Humanitarian Award 2014 by the Polish Consulate, named in honor of a Polish patriot, a Catholic, and hero of the Polish Resistance.
 He also received the Ellis Island Medal of Honor in 2014.